Fitranugraha/YearlyAverageTemp/README.md

 # YearlyAverageTemp
-Jupyter notebook which pulls weather data using DarkSky API and compares monthly averages across years
+Jupyter (python) notebook which pulls weather data using DarkSky API and compares monthly averages across years

 Feel free to grab your own API key and try yourself, it should be easy to experiment and grab all sorts of weather data from the API.